 Everyone is guilty of some form of distracted driving.
-In fact, distracted drivers are almost everywhere you look: the cell phone socialite, the in-car iPod DJ, the high-fashion cosmetician, and the 3-course meal king or queen.
+In fact, distracted drivers are almost everywhere you look: the cell phone socialite, the in-car iPhone DJ, the high-fashion cosmetician, and the three-course meal king or queen.

 Studies have shown that people are limited in the amount of information they can process at any one time.
 To accommodate the multiple demands that occur during driving, people are forced to shift their attention back and forth.